 Having determined that an infraction has occurred, an instructor may immediately impose sanctions according to the stated policies of the course syllabus.
-In addition, any instructor who suspects or has determined that a case of academic dishonesty has occurred will present the evidence to the department chair and then to the assistant dean, who may impose additional sanctions as deemed appropriate.
-A student who wishes to do so may appeal the decision of the instructor or the assistant dean by way of a petition to the Academic Policies Committee.
-Incompletes may not be given or Withdraws taken in any class where the responding student has an Academic Honesty Incident Report started.
+In addition, any instructor who suspects or has determined that a case of academic dishonesty

 Should the assistant dean feel the evidence of academic dishonesty warrants possible suspension or dismissal, the assistant dean will convene a hearing committee.
 The hearing committee will review the evidence as outlined in the student handbook under "Academic Dishonesty Hearing Process", make a determination regarding the student's responsibility for the alleged violation, and assign appropriate sanctions, if the student is found responsible.
-A student who wishes to appeal a decision of the hearing committee may do so by following the process described in the Academic Honesty Policy section in the Student Handbook
+A student who wishes to appeal a decision of the hearing committee may do so by following the process described in the Academic Honesty Policy section in the Student Handbook.